E-Channel: Basic requirements

 The user upon entrance to the e-Channel inserts their Hong Kong Identity Card into the card reader or places their registered travel document or Macau Identity Card onto the document reader.
 The gate opens and the user steps in, scans their fingerprint and allows entry to Hong Kong.

 Locations

-First made available on 16 December 2004 in Lo Wu Control Point, over the past several years the locations have expanded to include at the following boarder checkpoints:
+First made available on 16 December 2004 in Lo Wu Control Point, over the past several years the locations have expanded to include at the following border checkpoints: